Tonnanto/BasicQuests/README.md

 ## Rewards
 Possible Rewards are either ***Items***, ***Money*** or ***XP***.
 You can enable or disable each of these reward types in the `config.yml`.
-By default only item-rewards are enabled.
+By default, only item-rewards are enabled.
 In order to use money-rewards you need to have an ***economy plugin*** connected via ***Vault***.
 If multiple reward types are enabled one will be chosen at random when a new quest is generated - at least one reward type must be enabled or BasicQuests will not work.
 The value of a reward is proportional to the value of the quest and is multiplied by the `reward-factor` which can also be adjusted in the `config.yml`.
-The value of a given quest is determined by a number of factors along it's generation process.
+The value of a given quest is determined by a number of factors along its generation process.
-While money and xp-rewards are self explanatory Ill list some examples for item-rewards below:
+While money and xp-rewards are self-explanatory I'll list some examples for item-rewards below:

-* Tools (Iron - Netherite) (May be enchanted)
+* Tools (Iron - Netherite) (Maybe enchanted)
-* Armor (Chainmail - Netherite) (May be enchanted)
+* Armor (Chainmail - Netherite) (Maybe enchanted)
 * Enchanted Books
 * Potions (Only positive effects - extended (+) and upgraded (II) variants)
 * Food